in-solubilia/insolubilia.github.io/content/posts/IKKF.md

 Other cool RSVP projects: [Hot Gato](https://hotgato.com/), [Stutter Firefox addon](https://addons.mozilla.org/en-US/firefox/addon/stutter/reviews/?utm_source=firefox-browser&utm_medium=firefox-browser&utm_content=addons-manager-reviews-link)

 I K K F = I Know Kung Fu... :)

+10/19/25:

+- Added trim options to highlighted notes
+- Added the ability to read EPUB files!
+- Any images in the file are shown in the reading pane and paused on until space/play is pressed
+- Images can also be captured in highlights!
+- If you do have images in your highlights, your export will have a .zip with the .mk and any images captured
+- Images are shown with small thumbnails in the highlights pane

 8/21/25: